Passenger Arrival Lists

 Original Record Note:

-Due to the fragile nature of the original records, researchers will only have access to the microfilm copies, which do not always produce high quality prints.
+Due to the fragile nature of the original records, researchers will only have access to the microfilm and digital copies.

 We are unable to search our microfilm for specific entries or provide reproductions in response to letters or telephone calls.
 The microfilm is available for free public use at our facility.